 Skip to main content

-The Scope plugin system enables third-party extensions to provide custom pipelines.
-Install plugins to access additional models, preprocessors, and capabilities beyond the built-in pipelines.
+The Scope node system enables third-party extensions to provide custom pipelines.
+Install nodes to access additional models, preprocessors, and capabilities beyond the built-in pipelines.

 SourceFormatDescription